 You can also double the sauce recipe if you would prefer your chicken extra saucy.
 That way you’ll have a little more sauce to pour on top of your veggies and rice when serving!

 How to Make Honey Chicken in Crockpot

 Create the best dinner using your slow cooker with this honey garlic chicken recipe!
 It is simple to add the ingredients into the slow cooker and allow the chicken to tenderize and soak in all the juices infusing the chicken with so much flavor.
 Let the crock pot do all the work!

 - Mix sauce.
 Add all of the sauce ingredients in a medium bowl and whisk until well combined.

-- Pour over chicken.
+- Pour over the chicken.
 Place chicken breasts in the bottom of the slow cooker and pour sauce over top.

-- Cook in slow cooker.
+- Cook in the slow cooker.
 Cook on low for 3 to 4 hours, or until the meat falls apart.

 - Serve.
 Serve the shredded chicken over rice and add green onions and sesame seeds on top.